Brave New World (role-playing game): Disappearance of Alphas

-Then, on July 4, 1976, in many ways, things got even worse.
-The "Bicentennial Battle" erupted in downtown Chicago, as a showdown between the Devastator, his minions and allies, and Superior and the forces of Delta Prime.
-Devastator threatened to detonate a mysterious "doomsday bomb" on top of the Sears Tower unless Superior surrendered to him.
-Of course, Superior would never surrender, but in the middle of the battle, Devastator set off the bomb.
-In that moment, the entire world changed.
-Everything within 25 mi of the Sears Tower vanished without a trace.
-Buildings, people, plants, everything was gone.
-A shallow crater was even gouged into the earth, which Lake Michigan immediately flowed into, creating "Chicago Bay".
-However, at that moment, every Alpha, everywhere on Earth, vanished.
-Millions of people died, an entire city was destroyed, and the Alpha superheroes, including Superior, which had been America's greatest defender for 30 years, had vanished.
-Over the next few years, Crescent City would be built on the shores of Chicago Bay (named for the crescent shape it takes when seen from above).
-The center of superpowered activity on Earth, it would be the headquarters of both Delta Prime and the Defiance.
+On July 4, 1976, the "Bicentennial Battle" erupted in downtown Chicago as a showdown between the Devastator, his minions and allies, and Superior and the forces of Delta Prime.
+Devastator threatened to detonate a mysterious "doomsday bomb" on top of the Sears Tower unless Superior surrendered to him, but his ultimatum was refused, and the bomb was detonated—everything within 25 mi of the Sears Tower vanished, leaving a shallow crater into which Lake Michigan flowed, creating the Chicago Bay and killing millions.
+At the same time, every Alpha in existence spontaneously vanished.
+Over the next few years, Chicago, now known as Crescent City due to its shape, was effectively rebuilt from the ground up on the shores of the new bay.
+Established as the center of superpowered activity on Earth, it became the headquarters of both Delta Prime and the Defiance.

-Without Superior and other Alpha superheroes to keep the world relatively calm, global politics collapsed quickly.
-The Defiance movement (as well as Delta super-villains) were emboldened to act, since they didn't have the mighty Superior to fear, leaving many American cities scarred and blasted from super-powered conflicts.
-Many nations of the world broke down into open war.
-The Iron Curtain never fell, instead, in 1988 when the Soviet Union started to dissolve, a bloody military coup restored communist power, and the CIA decided that the General who initiated the coup had to die.
-The lowest point was in 1989, after the nuclear meltdown at Chernobyl, sabotaged by American Deltas, when a limited nuclear war between the US and USSR broke out.
-By the time calmer heads prevailed, Atlanta and San Francisco had been destroyed by Soviet nuclear weapons, while the US had destroyed Kyiv and Minsk.
-The public was told it was an unprovoked first strike, and that the events in Chernobyl were a terrible accident wrongfully blamed on the USA.
+Without Superior and other Alphas to keep the world relatively calm, global affairs quickly fell into anarchy.
+Without the fear of Alphas, the Defiance and Delta super-villains were emboldened to act, leaving many cities scarred from super-powered conflicts.
+Many nations collapsed into various wars.
+When the Soviet Union neared collapse in 1988, a coup restored communist power, and the CIA orchestrated the assassination of the general responsible.
+In 1989, in response to an incident involving Deltas in Chernobyl, a limited nuclear war broke out between the US and USSR, destroying Atlanta, San Francisco, Kyiv, and Minsk.

-The Defiance reached its greatest strength after that point, as the development of the Internet in the 1990s made it much easier for Deltas to stay in contact and organize.
+The Defiance reached its greatest strength as the development of the Internet in the 1990s made it much easier for Deltas to stay in contact and organize.
 Secret, encrypted web pages, email, and offshore data havens helped the Defiance movement grow from a loose group of malcontents into a much larger and more organized movement.
-Kennedy would love to shut down the Internet, but it is too useful for commerce, and the sagging economy of the US needs all the help it can get.
+Kennedy was unable to quell the issue by simply shutting down the Internet, as doing so would damage the already struggling economy.